PCL MS 139 Paul S. Newman Papers

-Paul S. Newman is a contemporary creator of comic book stories, ranging from science fiction to humor.
-A manuscript for the text of a DarkWing Duck comic book is the core of the collection.
+The Paul S. Newman Papers are comprised of approximately 0.2 cubic feet of manuscript materials.
+A manuscript for the text of a DarkWing Duck comic book story is the core of the collection.

 In 1995, Paul S. Newman transferred one manuscript to the Popular Culture Library, Bowling Green State University.
 The collection is open for research, but the photocopying of manuscripts must comply with applicable copyright laws.
-This register was compiled by Kirk Richardson under the supervision of Jean Geist, Popular Culture Associate II.
-It was updated in September 2009 by Patricia Falk.
+Please contact the BPCL reference email with any questions about this collection.

 He returned from the war and went back to Dartmouth for a while, but left when he got a Broadway option on Dollar Diplomacy, a play which he had written.
 The play lost its financing, forced Newman to find work on the radio show, A Date with Judy.
 The producer of this show sent Newman over to National Comics (DC) that was publishing the Date with Judy comic book.
 By the end of the year, Newman had penned stories for Patsy Walker, Real Clue Crime Stories, Crime Detective, Hopalong Cassidy, The Two-Gun Kid, Outlaws, and The Texan.

-He has been married twice, first to Zoe, whom he married in 1949 and had two children, Peter and Lisa.
-In 1977, Newman and Zoe divorced and he moved back to NYC, by which time the comics were in a "periodical" slump, and he was writing many industrial films and speeches for top level corporate executives.
-He married Carol in 1985, and takes credit for "commercializing" her artistic talents, most specifically for doing the storyboards for the DarkWing Duck comic.
-Newman passed away on May 30, 1999.
+Newman was married twice, first to Zoe, whom he married in 1949 and had two children, Peter and Lisa.
+In 1977, Newman and Zoe divorced and he moved back to New York City, where he supplemented his comics income by writing many industrial films and speeches for top level corporate executives.
+He married Carol in 1985, who provided the storyboards for the DarkWing Duck comic in this collection.

 |Scope and Content|

 The Paul S. Newman Collection houses the manuscript for the text of a DarkWing Duck comic, "Faster Than a Speeding Ticket."
-Six drafts, beginning with a handwritten storyboard and ending with a typed script, comprise this collection.
+The finished version was published in Disney Afternoon Magazine in March 1995.